Argonne-National-Laboratory/PIPS/README.txt

 - Department of Energy, Office of Advanced Scientific Computing Research
 - Department of Energy, Early Career Program
 - Department of Energy, Office of Electricity Delivery and Energy Reliability

+PIPS-IPM and PIPS-NLP are derivative works of OOQP (http://pages.cs.wisc.edu/~swright/ooqp/) by E. Michael Gertz and Stephen.
+Wright